assafdori/mac-env/README.md

 # Mac Terminal Setup 🪄

+NOTE: migrated to dotfiles repository, refer there for updated setup.

 As of April 2024, this setup is my personal preference development environment configuration.

 ### 1. Install Homebrew